What is Causing that Rash?

 Once your condition is diagnosed as allergic contact dermatitis, your doctor can refer you to a specialist for a patch test to determine the cause.

-A patch test can help identify the specific cause of your contact dermatitis so that you can avoid the culprit in the future.
+A patch test for allergies can help identify the specific cause of your contact dermatitis so that you can avoid the culprit in the future.

 During a patch test, sheets containing small amounts of allergens are taped to your skin, typically on your back.
 You and your health care provider then monitor your skin’s response over the next two to four days to see if an allergic reaction develops on the skin.
 Refrain from vigorous physical activity and from getting the test area wet until you’ve completed the necessary series of clinical visits, up to three visits.